 A larger sanctuary was added on top of the existing building a year later.
 Continual growth brought the need for even more space so they added the education wing in 1963.
 The three-level education wing added eleven classrooms, a spacious nursery, a 'fireside' room, office space for pastors, a large fellowship hall and kitchen.

-The basement was perfect for the many fellowships, weeding banquets and the annual Thanksgiving dinners.
+The basement was perfect for the many fellowships, wedding banquets and the annual Thanksgiving dinners.
 The youth ministry enjoyed the basement as a great location for youth activities and playing games, especially during the winter months.

 The added space allowed for many new ministry opportunities.
 A large bus ministry brought in children from the whole are, reaching out as far as Cottage Grove.
 First Calvary hosted the annual Minnesota Baptist Association Men's Retreat for many years, making the church well-known throughout the state.